 In this way, the MTA can also contribute to a greater awareness of the schedule among project participants.

 Working MS Project?
-Check out our article about Earned Value Analysis with MS Project.
+Read article about Earned Value Analysis with MS Project.

 A Milestone Trend Analysis can contribute to a greater awareness of the schedule among project participants.